Jacobs' Pharmacy and Historical Marker for the First Coca-Cola Served

 Backstory and Context

 The first version of what became Coca-Cola was sold at Jacobs' Pharmacy in 1886.
 The drink was invented by John Pemberton, a former Confederate officer.
 After being wounded in battle, he became addicted to the painkiller morphine.
-In attempting to cure his addiction, he experimented with other narcotics including cocaine at a time when this was not a controlled substance.
+In attempting to cure his addiction, he experimented with other narcotics, including cocaine, at a time when this was not a controlled substance.

-While cocaine may or may not have been included in the version of the cola sold here, the kola nuts were a core ingredient along with sugar and significant amounts caffeine from the kola nuts.
-Today, kola nuts are not directly used in the production of the drink but the caffeine in the drink and the sugar still post health problems if consumed in large quantities.
-The company also offers versions of the drink without sugar and caffeine.
+While cocaine may or may not have been included in the version of the cola sold here, kola nuts were a core ingredient, along with sugar and the significant amounts of caffeine the kola nuts contained.
+Today, kola nuts are not directly used in the production of the drink, but the caffeine and the sugar still post health problems if consumed in large quantities.
+The company also now offers versions of the cola without sugar and caffeine.

 Asa G. Candler signed on as an investor in one-third of the Coca-Cola brand in 1887 and later persuaded Pemberton to sell the formula for $2300.
 Candler sold the brand to a group of investors in 1919, a date that could be considered the start of the modern Coca-Cola company.

 Bellis, M. (2018).
 The History of Coca-Cola. [online] ThoughtCo.
 Available at: https://www.thoughtco.com/history-of-coca-cola-1991477